elianajn/UFO/Fireballs/README.md

 # Fireballs
-Red sprites are a weather phenomenon that appear as luminous red-orange flashes that could be mistaken for UFOs.
-Scientifically,
 > A fireball is another term for a very bright meteor, generally brighter than magnitude -4, which is about the same magnitude of the planet Venus as seen in the morning or evening sky.
 > [FIREBALLS - American Meteor Society](https://www.amsmeteors.org/fireballs/)